tracid56/ESX_Scubadiving/README.md

 # ESX_Scubadiving
 Scuba gear rental and assembly for es_extended

-Yesterday I saw some scubadiving release on ESX-org missing all the necessary features, so here you go.
+Yesterday I saw some scubadiving release on ESX-org missing some of necessary features, so here you go.
 This script is older than time itself.

 Features:
 1. Scubashop in paleto